-Indicator 4: The school psychology intern or practicum student, in collaboration with others, implements interventions to create environments for children that reduce alienation and foster the expression of appropriate behavior, as well as environments in which all members treat one another with respect and dignity.
+Indicator 4: The school psychology intern or practicum student, in collaboration with others, implements interventions to create environments for children that reduce alienation and foster the expression of appropriate behavior, as well as environments in which all members treat one another with respect and dignity. appropriate behavior, as well as environments in which all members treat one another with respect and dignity.
 Basis of rating: Indicator 5: The school psychology intern or practicum student in collaboration with others (e.g., teachers and families), implements interventions to help children become responsible for their own behavior.
 Basis of rating: Indicator 6: The school psychology intern or practicum student assists parents and other adult caregivers with development and implementation to behavior change programs in the home to facilitate the learning and development of their children.
 Basis of rating: Indicator 7: The school psychology intern or practicum student uses ecological and behavioral approaches to develop and implement behavior change programs (individual, group, classroom).
 Basis of rating: Indicator 8: The school psychology intern or practicum student incorporates appropriate strategies when developing intervention programs to facilitate successful transitions (e.g., within the daily schedule, program to program, early childhood to school, and school to work transitions).
 Basis of rating: Indicator 9: The school psychology intern or practicum student links assessment information to the development of strategies to address individual behavioral, affective, adaptive, and social goals for infants and children.
 Basis of rating: Indicator 10: The school psychology intern or practicum student uses appropriate assessment techniques, including treatment integrity, to assess progress toward goals and assist in revising instructional or intervention strategies as necessary.
 Basis of rating: